kingston-hackSpace/millis/README.md

 # millis()

-Generally, we use the **delay()** function to stablish time intervals in our code, which works for basic interactions, such us when making an LED Blink.
+Generally, we use the **delay()** function to establish time intervals in our code, which works for basic interactions, such as when making an LED Blink.
 However, the delay() function operates by halting our whole code, creating conflicts in more complex operations.

-In other words, delay() blocks the code until the time set has passed, it doesn’t allow other operations to perform.
+In other words, delay() blocks the code until the time set has passed, it doesn’t allow other operations to run.
+Using millis(), the code keeps running while we check whether enough time has passed.

-**Instead of delay(), we use MILLIS()**
+**Instead of delay(), we use millis()**

 The millis() function will allow us to: